Nepali woman's 10th Everest climb breaks her own record

-KATHMANDU : A 48-year-old Nepali woman scaled Mount Everest for the 10th time on Thursday, breaking her own record for the most summits of the world’s highest mountain by a female climber, her hiking company said.
+KATHMANDU: A 48-year-old Nepali woman scaled Mount Everest for the 10th time on Thursday (May 12), breaking her own record for the most summits of the world’s highest mountain by a female climber, her hiking company said.

 "Lhakpa has broken her own record and become the first woman to achieve 10 summits," her brother Mingma Gelu Sherpa, an official of her Seven Summit Club hiking agency, told Reuters.